YannyD/pDEX_v0.2/README.md

 The stack includes:

-- Solidity smart contract implementing the pDex logic with EIP-712 order signing and permit integration.
+- Solidity smart contract built in foundry implementing the pDex logic with EIP-712 order signing and permit integration.
 - TypeScript utilities for constructing and signing EIP-712 orders.
 - Test suite validating the pDex functionality and order execution flow.

+## Protocol Overview

+The pDEX protocol is comprised of an offchain order signing standard, broad definitions for permissioned token implementation, and a smart contract that executes trades submitted by broker/dealer verifiers.

 ### pDEX Offchain Signature Structure